Deduplicate Across Salesforce Leads and Contacts

 Export All Data for a Record Type

 To get all field data for all records of the same type, you can use Salesforce's Data Export Service.
-There are no filter/segmenting options, so if you have a large dataset, this can take a while to run.
+There are no filtering/segmenting options, so if you have a large dataset, this can take a while to run.

 In Salesforce, navigate to Setup > Data > Data Export.